 Investments in environmental education will not only connect children with nature, it will also help raise student achievement in other subjects such as math, science, and reading.
 According to Congressman Sarbanes, “by investing in education that will grow the next generation of innovators, scientists and environmental stewards, we will prepare our workforce of the future to meet the many economic, environmental, and energy-related challenges our country is facing.”

-History: Similar legislation was previously introduced in 111th Congress and 112th Congress.
+Similar legislation was previously introduced in 111th, 112th, and 113th Congress.
 However, both Congresses expired before the legislation was enacted into law.
-Current Status

 Rep. John Sarbanes and cosponsors